summerginger/DataSweeper_Project/README.md

 ipython-sql
 sqlalchemy
 A python database API (DBAPI) library (i.e. psycopg2) Taking data from the provisional database is demonstrated in the demo.ipynb file from the Kaggle_Dataset folder.
-Below shows a screenshot of the file.

 ### Database